Some military families choose between buying groceries, paying bills

 "I knew we wouldn't be wealthy, but I thought it would be a lot more manageable," said Desiree Mieir, a mother of four whose Navy husband's most recent deployment lasted almost eight months.

-Mieir can't afford cable and often leaves her home's air conditioning shut off to keep her utilities bill down.
+Mieir can't afford cable and often leaves her home's air conditioning shut off to keep her utility bill down.
 "I didn't know I'd have to try this hard," she said.

 It's difficult to quantify the full scope of the problem.
 The Department of Defense doesn't collect data on how many service members are seeking food assistance.
 But interviews with dozens of military family members, as well as visits to makeshift food pantries like the one at Dewey Elementary, indicate that the number of military families struggling to put food on the table is substantial.

 Pentagon records obtained by NBC News through a Freedom of Information Act request give just a hint of the problem.
-The data shows that during the 2018-19 school year, a third of children at DOD-run schools on military bases in the U.S. — over 6,500 children — were eligible for free or reduced lunch.
-At one base, Georgia's Fort Stewart, 65 percent were eligible.
+The data shows that during the 2018-19 school year, a third of children at DOD-run schools on military bases in the United States — more than 6,500 children — were eligible for free or reduced lunches.
+At one base — Georgia's Fort Stewart — 65 percent were eligible.

-"I think it is a national outrage," said Sen. Tammy Duckworth, D-Ill, a former army helicopter pilot.
+"I think it is a national outrage," Sen. Tammy Duckworth, D-Ill., a former army helicopter pilot, said.
 "Can you imagine being deployed and you're in the Persian Gulf, or you're in Iraq right now, and you're worried whether or not your kids are able to have a meal?"

-She and Rep. Susan Davis, D-Calif., have been working on a provision to the National Defense Authorization Act that would help lift the income of some service members whose basic pay is close to or under the poverty line.
+Duckworth and Rep. Susan Davis, D-Calif., have been working on a provision to the National Defense Authorization Act that would help raise the income of some service members whose basic pay is close to or below the poverty line.

 On a recent visit to the makeshift food pantry at Dewey Elementary, Melissa Carlisle, a mother of two whose husband serves in the military, picked up a bag of potatoes that she plans to spread out over three different meals and freeze the rest for later.